Quickstart

 1. Create a new account at https://account.budibase.app/register (onboarding takes a few seconds).

-2. Once registered, you will be able to log in.
+2. Once registered, log in.

 Data

-Most of the columns in our sample data, for exampl,e First Name, Last Name and Email, are Text data types, which is the most common.
+Most of the columns in our sample data, for example First Name, Last Name and Email, are Text data types, which is the most common.

-Other types include Number, Date/Time, and more!
+Other types include Number, Date/Time, and more.

 The values of some fields are highlighted in a coloured pill.
-This indicates the value to be either a Multi-select value such as the Employee Level in the Employees table, or a Relationships link such as Assigned in the Jobs table.
+This indicates the value to be either a Multi-select value such as Employee Level in the Employees table, or a Relationships link such as Assigned in the Jobs table.

 In Budibase, data sources are shared across their Workspace.
 This means that we can utilize them within any App or Automation in the same Workspace.